Building a Crowdfunding Smart Contract

 }

-We have added an argument to the constructor method, the argument is called target
+We have added an argument to the constructor method.
+It is called target

 and will need to be supplied when we deploy the contract.
-The argument then proptly gets saved to storage.
+The argument then promptly gets saved to storage.

 Now note the self.target()

 invocation.
-This gives us an object that acts like a proxy to a part of the storage.
+This gives us an object that acts like a proxy for a part of the storage.
 Calling the .set()

 method on it causes the value to be saved to the contract storage.

-Well, not quite.
-All of the stored values only actually end up in the storage if the transaction completes successfully.
+All of the stored values end up in the storage if the transaction completes successfully.
 Smart contracts cannot access the protocol directly, it is the VM that intermediates everything.

 Whenever you want to make sure your code is in order, run the build command: